 our diminutive significance as seen from a superior vantage point

-and stories about solipsism: people’s defiant private inflation of the significance of their own lives and the events that surround them
+stories about solipsism: people’s defiant private inflation of the significance of their own lives and the events that surround themselves, compared to everything else

-HOW TO CREATE A PARALLACTIC EFFECT IN STORYTELLING
+HOW TO CREATE A PARALLACTIC EFFECT IN A STORY

 The writer describes the same temporal event from multiple viewpoints.
 These will be characters who exist within the world of the story, also known as homodiegetic.